groovydev/twitter-bootstrap-grails-plugin/README.md

 You must use the Grails resources framework to make use of this plugin.
 The resources exposed by this plugin are:

-    bootstrap - twitter bootstrap css (version 1.2.0)
+    bootstrap - twitter bootstrap css (version 1.2.0) bootstrap-less - twitter bootstrap use with less (version 1.2.0)

 Usage
 -----